fis/nano-exporter/README.md

 # prometheus-nano-exporter

-TODO: one-paragraph description.
+A minimalistic exporter of node metrics for the Prometheus monitoring system.

 ## Word of Warning

+This is not an officially supported Google product.
+It's also definitely not *used* by Google.

 There are no particularly compelling reasons to use this software over the alternatives.
 On a Real Computer™, the standard [Prometheus node exporter](https://github.com/prometheus/node_exporter) is perfectly adequate, and has a much larger feature set, not to mention adoption rate.
-On OpenWRT in particular, the standard community-supported package repository already has a lightweight Lua rewrite as [prometheus-node-exporter-lua](https://openwrt.org/packages/pkgdata/prometheus-node-exporter-lua), which is even smaller in disk footprint, if you don't count the Lua interpreter.
+On OpenWRT, the standard community-supported package repository already contains a lightweight Lua rewrite as [prometheus-node-exporter-lua](https://openwrt.org/packages/pkgdata/prometheus-node-exporter-lua), which is even smaller in disk footprint, if you don't count the Lua interpreter.